-Wilmette board meets to review Zoning Board of Appeals cases
+The Wilmette board of trustees met and approved two Zoning Board of Appeals cases on Jan.
+12.

 The Zoning Board of Appeals report for 114 Girard was reviewed and discussed at the Wilmette board of trustees meeting on Jan.
 12.

 The applicants asked the board to approve the variance despite the Zoning Board's negative recommendation.